-On sealed systems such as combination boilers or ones where the system has an expansion vessel(usually red), guage and filling loop, making sure the boiler pressure / system pressure is set correctly and remains stable during normal operation will prolong the life of the system and keep it working efficiently.
+On sealed systems such as combination boilers or ones where the system has an expansion vessel( usually red or grey, if you have a system boiler there will be one inside your boiler.
+You may also have one externally in addition to the boiler if your system is large enough) guage and filling loop, making sure the boiler pressure / system pressure is set correctly and remains stable during normal operation will prolong the life of the system and keep it working efficiently.
 Following are the guidelines for typical houses or flats.

 Initial boiler pressure is ideally set at 1.2 bar.
 Routinely many engineers set at between 1 and 2 bar.
 The exact pressure is dependent on the design of the system and how low/high the boiler is positioned in the house and how many floors their are.
 As stated for the average house 1.2 bar is recommended.

 During operation of boiler, ie when heating comes on and off, the maximum recommended pressure rise should be 0.5 bar.
 For example if you fill to 1 bar, then the max it should rise to is 1.5 as long as the expansion vessel is correctly sized and all other components are working correctly.

 1. If the pressure rises during operation higher than 0.5 bar from initial fill pressure(ie the pressure when the system is cold), this could be signs of incorrect expansion vessel sizing, or if it continues rising past 2.5 bar,the expansion vessel may need to be refilled (0.75 bar on average,different pressure for bigger properties or where expansion vessel is located at the top of the house) or replaced.

 2. If the pressure keeps dropping, either the pressure relief valve has debris stuck on the washer, allowing water to escape or you have a leak on the heating system.